Translate

 Cannons in all directions.

-Walking through the town we are reminded of the weather that we have passed through, this huge electric locomotive has a snow plough attached, we understand why!
+Walking through the town, we are reminded of the weather we have passed through.
+This massive electric locomotive has a snow plough attached, and we understand why!

-Wave after wave of these beautiful ducks migrate through the strait, flanked by the larger, Black Throated Divers returning to Artic breeding grounds.
+Wave after wave of these beautiful ducks migrates through the strait, flanked by the larger Black-Throated Divers returning to Arctic breeding grounds.

-We can hardly believe it, when we spot Little Ringed Plovers in the lens, far out at sea.
-These little birds flying from Winter feeding grounds as far away as southern Spain!
+We can hardly believe it when we spot Little Ringed Plovers in the lens far out at sea.
+These little birds fly from their Winter feeding grounds as far away as southern Spain!

-More than four hundred mostly constructed of wood and some of stone.
+More than four hundred mainly constructed of wood and some of stone.

-We spend the night near the port in Bornholm, Öland’s capital town.
-On the open sea, male Eider ducks pump up their breasts in a mating display trying to win favour of alone female.
+We spend the night near the port in Bornholm, Öland's capital town.
+On the open sea, male Eider ducks pump up their breasts in a mating display, trying to win the favour of alone females.

-As the sun starts to set a male Golden-eye duck dives, then rests, in his search of food, before continuing north.
+As the sun sets, a male Golden-eye duck dives, then rests in his search for food before continuing north.

-The sun drops behind a ridge of cloud as the fishing boats leave harbour and into the Kalmar sund.
+The sun drops behind a ridge of clouds as the fishing boats leave the harbour and into the Kalmar sund.

 What a beautiful end to a great day!

-Higher than the migrating birds, this jumbo jet flying from Copenhagen heads north across the artic on its journey.
-Tomorrow we continue north on Öland.
+Higher than the migrating birds, this jumbo jet flying from Copenhagen heads north across the Arctic on its journey.
+Tomorrow, we will continue north on Öland.